 Call Mexico from the U.S.

-- Mobile numbers: Dial + or 011 > Dial 52 > Dial 1 > Dial the ten-digit mobile number. (some mobile numbers may require the two or three digit area code after the '1')
+- Mobile numbers: Dial + > Dial 52 > Dial 1 > Dial the ten-digit mobile number. (some mobile numbers may require the two or three digit area code after the '1')

-- Landline numbers: Dial + or 011 > Dial 52 > Dial the two or three digit area code > Dial the 7 or 8 digit number.
+- Landline numbers: Dial + > Dial 52 > Dial the two or three digit area code > Dial the 7 or 8 digit number.

 Call toll-free numbers while you are outside the U.S.

-Toll-free numbers such as 1-800 or 1-888 may not be accessible and cannot be guaranteed to work while abroad.
-You should look up alternate numbers in case you are unable to reach a toll-free number.
+Toll-free numbers such as 1-800 or 1-888 cannot be guaranteed to work while abroad.
+Be sure to look up alternate numbers before you take your trip.

 |Location||IDD||Country Code||City or Mobile Code||Phone Number*||Full Number Dialed*|

 *Please note, XXX-XXXX is just a placeholder.
 Phone numbers can vary in length from 2-13 digits based on the dialing patterns and city or mobile code in each country.